tingerrr/hydra/doc/chapters/3-reference.typ

 ```

 #type-def(false, color: lime)[hydra-context]
-Defines the options passed to Hydra and resolved contextual information needed for querying and
+Defines the options passed to HYDRA and resolved contextual information needed for querying and
 displaying.

 ```typc